 Place the pan in the fridge to chill for at least 30 minutes until the chocolate is set.

-How to cut into bars
+How to cut No-Bake Chocolate Oat Bars

 Use a sharp metal knife to cut the bars.
 For clean and even cuts, wipe off the knife after each cut.